 2. HireVue - Enterprise Video Interviewing and AI Assessments

-HireVue processed nearly 20 million video assessments in Q1 2024 alone, according to a quarterly update from HireVue's CEO.
-That volume tells you something about its positioning: this is an enterprise platform built for Fortune 100 scale, not a tool you spin up for a 10-person team.
+Nearly 20 million video assessments in Q1 2024 alone - that’s the scale HireVue operates at, according to a quarterly update from HireVue’s CEO.
+This is an enterprise-grade tool built for Fortune 100 hiring volume, not something you spin up for a 10-person team.

-The platform combines live and on-demand video interviews with AI coding challenges, game-based assessments, and structured interview templates.
-It supports 40+ languages with transcription and integrates with Workday, SAP SuccessFactors, Oracle Taleo, and Greenhouse.
-HireVue acquired Modern Hire in May 2023, consolidating two of the biggest players in the enterprise video interview space.
+Live and on-demand video interviews combine with AI coding challenges, game-based assessments, and structured interview templates across the platform.
+Transcription covers 40+ languages, and enterprise ATS integrations support Workday, SAP SuccessFactors, Oracle Taleo, and Greenhouse.
+HireVue acquired Modern Hire in May 2023, consolidating two of the biggest players in the enterprise video assessment space.

 Key features: